Acris/docker-shadowsocks-libev/README.md

 ```

 ## Setting a specific configration

 You can use environment variables to specific configration.

-For example with encrypt method `aes-256-cfb` with password `MyPassword`:
+For example with encrypt method `aes-256-cfb` and password `MyPassword`:

 ```bash
 docker run -e ENCRYPT_METHOD=aes-256-cfb -e PASSWORD=MyPassword -d --name=shadowsocks-libev -p 3389:8388/tcp -p 3389:8388/udp acrisliu/shadowsocks-libev
 ```

+Available environment variables:

+- SERVER_HOST: Host name or ip address of your remote server
+- SERVER_PORT: Port number of your remote server
+- PASSWORD: Password of your remote server
+- ENCRYPT_METHOD: Encrypt method
+- TIMEOUT: Socket timeout in seconds
+- DNS_ADDR: Setup name servers for internal DNS resolver

 ## How to upgrade